Facts & Figures

 However not with standing those statistics, the number of motorcyclists killed or seriously injured on the roads of Essex is still too high and they remain the highest road user risk group.
 Between 2013 and 2014 the total number of fatalities and serious injuries increased by 33.5%.

-Essex County Fire & Rescue Service monitors a wealth of KSI statistical data to inform motorcycle safety activities.
+Essex County Fire and Rescue Service monitors a wealth of KSI statistical data to inform motorcycle safety activities.
 The data shows the following high risk groups:-

 (i) Young, predominatly male riders between the age of 16 and 25, riding machines of 125cc and below.